goepp/aspline/README.md

 devtools::install_github("goepp/aspline")
 ```

 2. If `R` asks you which package you would like to update, there should be no need to update them: answer "None".
-The dependency on the latest  be removed soon.
+If this breaks the package or prevents it from running, please [contact me](https://github.com/goepp/aspline#contact).

 ### Manual installation
 1. Click "Clone or Download" > "Download ZIP" to download the file "aspline-master.zip"